fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Raises `LINALG_ERROR` if the matrix is singular to working precision.
+Raises `LINALG_ERROR` if the calculation did not converge.
 Raises `LINALG_VALUE_ERROR` if any matrix or arrays have invalid/incompatible sizes.
 If `err` is not present, exceptions trigger an `error stop`.